-The underlying causes of the observed pattern cannot be established from this sole experiment and the results are in agreement with two main theoretical hypotheses: the colonization/competition trade-off and the mutation load hypotheses.
+The underlying causes of the observed pattern of competition on flowers number cannot be established from this sole experiment and the results are in agreement with two main theoretical (and non exclusive) hypotheses: the colonization/competition trade-off and the mutation load hypotheses.
 If transition to selfing is associated with transition to a more ruderal strategy and colonization of low competitive habitats, relaxed selection on competitive traits could explain the stronger effect of competition on the three selfing species.
 The same rationale would apply for the increased sensitivity to competition across the expansion range in C. bursa-pastoris.
 Alternatively, competitive ability could be affected by the mutation load.
 In agreement with theoretical predictions on the genetic effects of selfing, selection against deleterious mutations is relaxed in the three selfing species compared to the outcrossing one (Brandvain et al. 2013; Slotte et al. 2013; Douglas et al. 2015).
-Moreover, within C. bursa-pastoris, Chinese populations corresponding to the expansion front showed evidence of a higher load than European and Middle East populations (Kryvokhyzha et al. submitted).
+Moreover, within C. bursa-pastoris, Chinese populations corresponding to the expansion front showed evidence of a higher load than European and Middle East populations, which could also be explained by introgression from C. orientalis (Kryvokhyzha et al. submitted).
 So both among and within species, the mutation load is negatively correlated with competitive ability.
-As in other studies (reviewed in te Beest et al. 2012), we observed a difference between the diploid and the tetraploid selfers.
+As in other studies (reviewed in te Beest et al. 2012), we observed a difference between the diploid and the tetraploid selfers, the latter having a higher competitive ability than the former.
 This is also in agreement with the mutation load theory with a masking effect of deleterious mutations in polyploids (Comai 2005).
-Alternatively, it could be a direct consequence of increased cell size induced by genome doubling (Comai 2005; te Beest et al. 2012).
+Alternatively, it could be a direct consequence of increased cell size induced by genome doubling (Comai 2005; te Beest et al. 2012) or simply that C. bursa-pastoris has intermediate characteristics between is two parental species.
 The link with the colonization/competition trade-off hypothesis is less clear but we can speculate that gene redundancy could more easily reduce the pleiotropy of genes affecting both colonization and competition traits.